enso-org/enso/docs/language-server/protocol-project-manager.md

 specified project.

 To open a project, an engine version that is specified in project settings needs to be installed.
-If `missingComponentAction` is set to `install` or `force-install-broken`, this action will install any missing components, otherwise, an error will be reported if a component is missing.
+If `missingComponentAction` is set to `Install` or `ForceInstallBroken`, this action will install any missing components, otherwise, an error will be reported if a component is missing.
 A typical usage scenario may consist of first trying to open the project without installing missing components.
 If that fails with the `MissingComponentError`, the client